Today, I received an email from Press Progress, which is the witty and irreverent media arm of the Broadbent Institute.

 There are also some compelling sections on the battles waged by the B.C.
 Teachers' Federation against the former B.C.
 Liberal government, as well as former B.C.
 Federation of Labour president Jim Sinclair's dedication to workplace safety.

 "Some reactionary forces in today's world would have us believe unions have gone out of style and outlived their usefulness," Mickleburgh writes in the introduction.
 "Yet it is recognized that the greatest threat facing western societies today, British Columbia prominent among them, is the widening gulf between rich and poor.

 "As this book definitively shows, no force in society has proven more effective at promoting fairer distribution of the fruits of all peoples' labours than unions—which makes them more relevant in today's world, not less."

 On the Line was an initiative of the B.C.
-Labour Heritage Centre, which received financing from Community Savings Credit Union and WorkSafe B.C.
+Labour Heritage Centre, which received financing from Community Savings Credit Union.

 The book includes dozens of newsy photographs of key figures and events, which reflect the frustrations and jubilation of B.C. workers and union leaders in their struggles for justice.

 If you're interested in the history of B.C. and you have some free time on Labour Day, why not drop by a bookstore or visit the Harbour Publishing website and order a copy?